 Individual sessions last 50 minutes.
 Groups last either 90 minutes or 2 hours.
 Couple therapy sessions can be extended to 75 minutes.

-- Individuals who commit to the full DBT programme are given priority to join one of the 2-hour groups.
-Most participants in these groups meet the diagnostic criteria for BPD/EUPD.
-These groups have two facilitators during each session, one leads the session and the other takes on the role of an observer and is available to offer coaching to the participants when needed.
+- Individuals who commit to the comprehensive DBT programme are given priority to join one of the 2-hour groups.
+These groups have two facilitators during each session, one leads the session and the other takes on the role of an observer and is available to offer skills coaching to participants during the group if needed.
+Clients with significant behavioural dysregulation which might interfere with their participation are required to join the 2-hour group.

-- The 90-minute groups are run by one skills facilitator at a time and are open to individuals with emotion regulation difficulties, traits of BPD and those with mixed diagnoses or none.
-Clients can attend the 90-minute groups whether they are on the full DBT programme or commit to attending the skills groups alone.
+- The 90-minute groups are run by one skills facilitator at a time and are open to individuals with emotion regulation difficulties, with or without a formal diagnosis.
+Clients can attend the 90-minute groups whether they are on the full DBT programme or attend the skills group on a modular basis.

 There are up to ten participants in the 90-minute DBT groups, up to twelve in the 2-hour groups and up to nine participants in the MBT group.